-The following information provides guidance on the publication of accessible PDF files.
+The following information provides guidance on the publication of accessible PDF files for the Australian Government.
 Agencies are encouraged to review this advice to better inform themselves about the accessibility capabilities of PDF.

 It is now commonly accepted, that with the release of PDF Universal Accessibility Standard (ISO 14289) and the development of specific techniques for compliance with WCAG 2.0, a PDF document can be created as accessible.

-Presently, PDF does not yet have the required accessibility support to fully claim WCAG 2.0 conformance, so it cannot be solely relied upon for the provision of government information.
+As a result, PDF does not yet have the required accessibility support to fully claim WCAG 2.0 conformance, so it cannot be solely relied upon for the provision of government information except in limited circumstances.

-An alternative WCAG 2.0 compliant format must therefore be provided with all PDF documents.
+An alternative WCAG2.0 compliant format must therefore be provided with all PDF documents, to claim conformance.

 Before publishing content in PDF, agencies should first consider the needs of their users and how they would best/likely consume the information.
 Consideration of how the information is likely to be read, either online or offline, whether interactivity is required, methods for download, or a combination; this should then inform whether the primary document format could be PDF.
 If so, agencies should:

 Finance further encourages agencies to provide an alternative means of accessing the information by providing contact details supported by a process that delivers a timely response and a satisfactory outcome.

 More information about making PDF documents more accessible is available via the links below.